neumannjs/boilerplate-paper/demo/paper/_metadata.md

 ﻿---
-title: This is the NEW NEW title
+title: This is the NEW title
 author:
 - Author One
 - Author Two